telerik/maui-docs/migrate-to-net-maui.md

 ## Step 3: Replace the Xamarin Components with Their .NET MAUI Counterparts

 Now, you can replace the Telerik UI for Xamarin components with their Telerik UI for .NET MAUI counterparts.

+Some of the Telerik .NET MAUI controls have a migrating articles.
+There are tables that describe API changes, so you can review the differences Xamarin vs .NET MAUI.

 ### Notes on Component Migration